romarroca/anyconnect-mgmt-user-tunnel/README.md

 The **AnyConnect_Management** group policy defines the behavior of the management tunnel.
 This ensures that endpoints can connect automatically pre-logon, with only limited network access.
+This enables a separate, pre-login VPN tunnel for remote management of devices, often used with Cisco AnyConnect.
+This allows administrators to manage devices before a user logs in, pushing updates or performing maintenance tasks.
+It typically uses machine certificate authentication and is separate from the user's VPN connection.

 ### General Settings